Bottles of Chateau Petrus, a Ming- Dynasty plate and an eight-carat diamond ring will test Chinese demand for luxury items as economic growth slows.

-Chinese buyers are broadening their purchases to Burgundies including Domaine de la Romanee-Conti as well as less expensive second-and-third-growth Bordeaux, said Robert Sleigh, senior director and head of wine for Asia at Sotheby’s (BID) in Hong Kong.
+Chinese buyers are broadening their purchases to Burgundies including Domaine de la Romanee-Conti as well as less expensive second-and-third-growth Bordeaux, said Robert Sleigh, senior director and head of wine for Asia at Sotheby’s (BID:US) in Hong Kong.

 “There’s a demand for a more diverse range of wines,” said Sleigh.
 “People are looking for something other than the commodity big-brand Bordeaux.”

 That’s one reason Sotheby’s decided to include wines sold directly from California boutique wine maker Colgin Cellars.
 The Napa Valley-based winery’s 2007 Colgin Cellar IX Estate Red Wine is estimated to sell for as much as HK$4190 a bottle.

 Sotheby’s April 2 contemporary Asian-art sale will be headlined by an oil painting by Chinese artist Zhang Xiaogang from his 1993 Bloodline series.
 The work may fetch as much as $4.5 million.
 An oil-based work by Zao Wou-Ki, a 20th-century Chinese abstract painter, has a high estimate of $HK28 million.

 On April 4, Sotheby’s has its third sale of the Meiyintang collection of Imperial porcelains, assembled over the past six decades by Swiss pharmaceutical tycoon Stephen Zuellig.
 Highlights of the 52-lot sale include a blue-and-white Ming- Dynasty plate and a dragon stem bowl from the Xuande period that both carry high estimates of HK$80 million.